justdontbeboring/justdontbeboring.com/data/one-wild-moment/content.md

 When two of them drive home, the alpha girl is happy and the alpha dad is concerned.

 Notice the music that is playing that the girl enjoys.
-It's on old song made in 1974.
+It's on old song from 1974 - Les Mots Bleus by Christophe.
 This song is from the alpha dad's generation and now that the girl is in love with the alpha dad - she's in love with the music from his generation.
 Remember that earlier the girl was listening to modern techno music.

 <figure class="figure">
     <img src="./images/96.jpeg" alt="One Wild Moment" class="figure-img img-fluid img-rounded" />